luanpotter/shattered-wilds/docs/arcane.md

 The Caster conjures a 1m radius cloud of Noxious Gas in a Hex within 1m of them.
 The Hex _can_ be occupied by other creatures or objects, as the gas will be created around them.
 As the gas disperses, it lose its potency after 3 rounds.
 Creating more gas on the same space will just dislodge the excess poison around.
-**Noxious Gas**: A purple-ish toxic gas sometimes found in the Wilds; every creature at the end of turn must make a Resilience Check (DC 15 if passed through; DC 20 if they ended their turn within the cloud) or suffer 1VP of poison damage.
+**Noxious Gas**: A purple-ish toxic gas sometimes found in the Wilds; every creature at the end of turn must make a Resilience Check (DC 15 if passed through; DC 20 if they ended their turn within the cloud) or suffer 1[[Resource_Vitality_Point | VP]] of poison damage.
 If an incapacitated creature fails their check, they start to stack a Poisoned (1) Consequence.
 **Requirements**: Caster must be familiar with Noxious Gas, having experienced it first hand at least once or studied it extensively.
 **Spell DC**: 24 (15 [Base DC] + 8 [Material: Noxious Gas]).
 **Area Augmentation**: +4 for each additional contiguous Hex of area.